kadeesterline/stackoverflow-video-bot/notes.md

 ## To do

-- [1/2] programmatically name audio files to match video files
+- [] combine audio with video
-  - passing in file names, need to finish next task before I can finish this one.
-- [] get text-to-speech for title
-  -
-- [] create final video
+- [] overlay each video onto background
-  -

 ## Test Links